 Math is OOo's formula or equation editor.
 You can use it to create complex equations that include symbols or characters not available in standard font sets.
 While it is most commonly used to create formulas in other documents, such as Writer and Impress files, Math can also work as a stand-alone tool.
-You can save formulas in the standard Mathematical Markup Language (MathML) format for inclusion in webpages and other documents not created by OOo.
+You can save formulas in the standard Mathematical Markup Language (MathML) format for inclusion in web pages and other documents not created by OOo.

-The advantages of OpenOffice.org
+What are the advantages of OpenOffice.org?